 Over the years I have become more than just a Buddy and have tried to get involved and help out wherever possible.
 As a result I have met some wonderful people and have been given some amazing experiences and lots of giggles!
 I have been a Morris Dancer, a disco dancer, helped with animal care and in the workshops; I have lent a hand at Furzey Gardens with fundraising events and activity weeks, helping children and families decorate fairy doors and create willow bird feeders; I have supported trips and day outs, enjoyed the volunteer social events and attended the carol services at Christmas.

 I am sure there are things I have missed but the theme I would like to get across is that being a buddy to Jason and being part of the wider Minstead Trust community has enriched my life in so many way I never thought possible!
-I hope to spend many more days at Minstead Lodge or at Furzey in the near future – oh, and of course once we are out of lockdown, eating a burger with Jason in a pub!
+I hope to spend many more days at Minstead Lodge or at Furzey in the future.

 Q&A with Jason